The Road to Olney – The Cowper & Newton Story @ 250

 I have … entered into an agreement with the Rev. Mr Unwin, to lodge and board with him.
 The family are the most agreeable in the world. …’

 Life was also good for John.
 He had finally been accepted for ordination and had been Curate at the Church of St Peter & St Paul since 1764.
 By June 67 he was back home after a very successful tour of Yorkshire, visiting friends and preaching at their churches and meetings.
 His book, ‘Authentic Narrative’ – which included the story of his life in the slave trade and his spiritual awakening had made him famous.
 In fact, so famous that Lord Dartmouth was renovating and enlarging the Rectory for him and his wife.
+Whilst work was being carried out on the Vicarage, they were living elsewhere – unfortunately we do not know the location of these temporary lodgings.

 July 1767 An Untimely Accident